 The spatula pauses, eyes downcast, I hear Ali’s fingers pause over the keys of her laptop.
 All sounds halt.

 “Why not?”
 A long beat later: “I have this one reoccurring dream.
 My dads—well, they can be a handful.”
 He sits straighter and stares out through a sea of parental consequences.
 “They struggle between identities forced onto them and it oozed all over me.
-Them being Marines—that forcefulness and strength doesn’t come naturally.
-It’s a lot of work.
+Them being Marines—it’s a lot of work.
 My constant worry is that I’m letting them down and that shows up in my dreams.
 Bizarrely sometimes.”

 “Is that why you choose all those mindless action movies?
 I mean, don’t get me wrong, they’re hot—and you’re hot in them…” Ali asks.